• Skip to Content

 But prior to that, he played a key role in delaying a British invasion of northern New York and leading a key charge that forced the British to retreat during the fighting at Saratoga.

-The 25-foot-long and seven-foot-high painting by John Gray captures Arnold leading American Soldiers is storming the fortification held by Hessian troops called the Breyman Redoubt.
+The 25-foot-long and seven-foot-high painting by George Gray captures Arnold leading American Soldiers in storming the fortification held by Hessian troops called the Breyman Redoubt.

 Lippert said his company, which restores a lot of murals and large paintings, will clean the painting and do touchup work to bring out the original colors of the painting.
 Since it was painted in 1937 the varnish on the painting has turned dark, he explained, so they will remove that.